Topic 4 Exercises

 }

 Exercise 8.
-We enter a number using the keyboard and ask it to tell us if it is even or odd.
+We enter a number on the keyboard and ask it to tell us if it is even or odd.

 Solution: